 David holds a bachelor’s degree in sociology from Wesleyan University and a PhD in sociology from New York University, where he wrote his dissertation about how and why food corporations invested in replacing trans fats.
 He was a John C. Haas fellow at the Science History Institute and a science writing fellow in the To Think, To Write, To Publish program at Arizona State University.
 His research has been published in academic and nonacademic venues including Health Affairs, NEJM Catalyst, the Journal of Urban Health, Social Studies of Science, PLoS One, Issues in Science and Technology, Technology and Culture, and N+1.

-Areas of expertise: focus group design, in-depth interviewing, qualitative data analysis.
+Areas of expertise: health care, opinion research, focus group design, in-depth interviewing, qualitative data analysis.